 Even more completely overlooked in the lit·rature are the weakforms of nearly — one can only suppose because they never take tonic stress and are typically enunciated quite rapidly.
 Among these prob·bly the chief one is /nɜːli/ which, tho it never takes tonic stress in GB, may be found accented in some regional accents.
 The form /nɜːli/ almost cert·nly originated from the elision of the yod of an earlier form /njɜːli/.
 Compare the recently much less usual variants of here as /hjɜː/.
 Less common weakforms nearly takes include /nəli/ and /nɪli/.
 The allophonic variant [nɪːli] also occurs commonly for /nɪəli/ in its weak use, as do ambiguous intermediate forms between it and /nɜːli/.
 So of course do versions articulated too unclearly to confidently assign any single phonemic identity to.

 By far the most glaring case of the failure to accurately put on record the facts of English pronunciation concerns the extremely common adverb only.
 In my observation a very large majority of educated English speakers worldwide frequently use ell-less weakforms of only.
-John Wells is well aware of their existence but "sections" them with his "§" warning sign indicating that he considers them not to be "received".
+John Wells is well aware of their existence but "sections" them as not admissible to 'RP' with his warning sign (latterly '§') indicating that he considers them not to be "received".
 He re·d about them in old Cockney but the most he cd say for them in his Accents of English (1982 p.
 305) was the admission that they "even live on in middle-class speech"!
 I find it quite astonishing that he and his fellow lexicographers fail to hear them daily.
 The only common situation in which GB speakers are not normally to be found using them is when they're highlighted by coming up agenst a complete break in sentence rhythm.
-A grammatically somewhat unusual sequence like a prescription-only drug wd also normally only occur with the ell-keeping form even tho the rhythmic flow is unbroken.
+Otherwise the ell-less form is universal in spoken English and is probably the predominant form at least in GB even when accented.
+A grammatically somewhat unusual sequence like a prescription-only drug wd normally only occur with the ell-keeping form even tho the rhythmic flow is unbroken.
 Elsewhere you find them from even the most distinguisht speakers in the most serious contexts and even when the word is emphatic.
 I shall only give one example.
 In the 1964 screen version of the Anouilh play Becket, John Gielgud as a king and Donald Wolfit as a bishop have a dialogue in which one sez "We can on'y express our astonishment" and the other responds with "My on'y interest is the Church".
 Occurrences of such ell-less forms are so universal it'd be rather pointless to give further citations.